tapajeetbasak01/Safe-Notes/README.md

 📥 Download

-Download the latest APK from the Releases page:
+Download the latest APK from the Releases page (Recommended):

 https://github.com/tapajeetbasak01/Safe-Notes/releases/latest

+Or from the main repository

 ---